A band of Korea brothers bids farewell in a Cold War zone

 "If a South Korean worker flirts with a North Korean worker, he would be immediately kicked out," said the South Korean.

-More normal was North Korean guards cadging cigarettes from their southern neighbors.
+More normal was North Korean guards cadging cigarettes from their southern neighbours.

 When Kaesong began shipping goods, it was touted as a symbol of reconciliation under the "Sunshine Policy" of former South Korean President Kim Dae-jung, who went to Pyongyang in 2000 to meet then North Korean leader Kim Jong-il.